SwiftGen/templates/README.md

 SwiftGen comes bundled with commonly used templates for the various type of resources.

-For each type of resource (images, fonts, etc…), SwiftGen provides a default template (`images-default.stencil`, `fonts-default.stencil`, …) as well as some alternate templates people commonly use (`images-swift2.stencil` to generate Swift2-compatible code for images for example), that you can select using the `-t` option when invoking SwiftGen (e.g. `swiftgen images -t swift2 path/to/your/Images.xcassets`).
+For each type of resource (images, fonts, etc…), SwiftGen provides a number of templates for common use cases (at least one for each swift version), that you can select using the `-t` option when invoking SwiftGen (e.g. `swiftgen images -t swift2 path/to/your/Images.xcassets`).
 The `-t` and `-p` options have the same purpose (selecting a specific template you want to use when asking SwiftGen to generate the output Swift code), `-t` simply selects the template by name (looking for a template with this name among the templates bundled with SwiftGen itself) while `-p` allows you to indicate an arbitrary using a path.

 ## Templates documentation

-You can find the documentation for each template — including its name, typical use case, what can be customized in it, how the typical generated output will look like, etc — in the `documentation/` directory in this repository.
+You can find the documentation for each template — including its name, typical use case, what can be customized in it, how the typical generated output will look like, etc — in the [Documentation](https://github.com/SwiftGen/templates/tree/master/Documentation) directory in this repository.

-This can help you choose which template is right for you, in case the default template doesn't fit your need but an template bundled with SwiftGen fits better.
+This can help you choose which template is right for you depending on your needs and use case.
+Keep in mind that some templates can be customized by providing parameters such as `--param enumName=MyEnum`.
+Each template documents the supported parameters and their purpose.

 ## Creating your own templates